 Some foods that are rich in magnesium include leafy green vegetables and fortified cereals.
 You can also eat more whole grains, nuts and seeds.

 One more type of nutrient you may want to target for increasing in your diet is antioxidants.
-These are compounds that fight the harmful effects of free radicals, reducing oxidative stress, including on your nerves.
+These are compounds that fight the harmful effects of free radicals, reducing oxidative stress, which can damage your nerves.

 A meta analysis that incorporated sixty-nine papers found, “Peripheral neuropathy is associated with an increase of reactive oxygen species and a decrease in endogenous antioxidants.
 Genetic predisposition to oxidative damage may be a factor.
 Antioxidant treatment is promising regarding treatment.”